alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-20-3d-from-scratch.markdown

 - Z-Buffer
 - Hidden face removal (backface culling)

-In addition to that we will build a small, and probably buggy, math library.
-For simplicity, all the code needed is written in this file: [basics-phong](https://github.com/alexandrugris/webglfun/blob/master/basics-phong.html)
+In addition to these, we will build a small and probably buggy maths library.
+All the code is included in this file: [basics-phong](https://github.com/alexandrugris/webglfun/blob/master/basics-phong.html)

 ### Coordinate Systems